-A student admitted to and enrolled in a degree program normally registers for 15 to 19 credits each semester.
-The required minimum load for all full-time students is 12 credits per semester, and the maximum load is 19 credits per semester.
-A student can register for up to seven credits in a six-week summer term.
+A student admitted to and enrolled in a degree program normally registers for 15 to 19 credit hours each semester.
+A student can register for up to two courses in a six-week summer term.
+Only one of the two courses may have a lab component.

-The degree programs have been designed to be completed normally in four years, except for architecture, which is a five-year program.
+The degree programs have been designed to be completed normally in four years, except for the Bachelor of Architecture, which is a five-year program.
 However, some students may require additional time.
 The proposed sequence of study for every program is intended to assist students in planning their semester/term course load so that they complete their degree requirements within the normal time limit of their respective programs.